-- the Management's Discussion and Analysis for the year ended December 31, 2022 ("Management's Discussion and Analysis").
-The Management's Discussion and Analysis was filed on the SEDAR website on February 14, 2023; and - the Consolidated Financial Statements for the years ended December 31, 2022 and 2021, including the Notes to Consolidated Financial Statements (the "Consolidated Financial Statements").
-The Consolidated Financial Statements were filed on the SEDAR website on February 14, 2023.
+- the Management's Discussion and Analysis for the year ended December 31, 2023 ("Management's Discussion and Analysis").
+The Management's Discussion and Analysis was filed on the SEDAR+ website on February 20, 2024; and - the Consolidated Financial Statements for the years ended December 31, 2023 and 2022, including the Notes to Consolidated Financial Statements (the "Consolidated Financial Statements").
+The Consolidated Financial Statements were filed on the SEDAR+ website on February 20, 2024.

-These documents were filed with the securities regulatory authorities of Canada and can be consulted on the SEDAR website at sedar.com.
+These documents were filed with the securities regulatory authorities of Canada and can be consulted on the SEDAR+ website at sedarplus.ca.
 They are also available on the Corporation's website at ia.ca/investorrelations.
-All elements incorporated by reference found in this Annual Information Form are made to parts of the documents filed on SEDAR on the dates indicated above.
+All elements incorporated by reference found in this Annual Information Form are made to parts of the documents filed on SEDAR+ on the dates indicated above.
 Other references are included for information purposes only.